COVID-19: Library Information

 - If you feel ill (cough, shortness of breath, muscle or body aches, vomiting or diarrhea, loss of taste or smell), have a temperature greater than 99.5°, or have recently been in close contact (15 minutes or more) with someone who has tested positive for COVID, do not visit the library.

-- Masks are required by everyone over the age of 2.
-Masks required at all times and must cover the nose and mouth.
+- Masks are required by everyone, ages kindergarten and up.
+Masks are required at all times and must cover the nose and mouth.

 - Patrons must maintain a distance of 6’ from other users.